usegalaxy-eu/ena-cog-uk-wfs/docs/manual.md

 Since all scripts communicate exclusively via standard Galaxy tags automating their execution is not tied to any particular scheduling system.
-You could use, *e,g,* cron jobs or systemd timers for scheduling.
+You could use, *e.g.* cron jobs or systemd timers for scheduling.

 The only prerequisite is that, as in the manual steps above, the scheduler